oliver021/entity-dock/README.md

 }
 ```

 Then you will have a complete API Rest about this entity with full methods, Crud, search, filters, sort and more.
+Of course you should care about your DB connections and migrations if you are using relational database.
+This package is completely compatible with Entity Framework Core.

-**How works the `AutoDbContext`?** It's simple, this is a class that derived from `DbContext` in Entity Framework, then using this class, you can create a context from external assemblies or types collections that will has these types as entities and this context can be used like other any context of Entity Framework.
+**How works the `AutoDbContext`?** It's simple, this is a class that derived from `DbContext` in Entity Framework Core, then using this class, you can create a context from external assemblies or types collections that will has these types as entities and this context can be used like other any context of Entity Framework.
 Using this way you cannot setup via `ModelBuilder` API fluent methods inside context class, you just have conventions and annotations for `AutoDbContext`.
 This is a natural limitations 'cause its job consists of including different entities without declare specific `DbContext`.

 ## Contributing